Betting on curling: the main rules, major tournaments and bookmakers’ offers

 These days, curling season is quite busy, it includes numerous World Curling Tour events and elite Grand Slam tournaments.
 However, the vast majority of the competitions do not attract much public attention, and therefore bookmakers don’t offer bets for all.
 In the lines, as a rule, you can find only five tournaments.

-Canadian Championships.
-This is the only national championship that bookmakers will offer bets on.
+This is the only national championship that sportsbooks will offer bets on.
 This is not surprising, because Canada is the most successful country in curling, and the largest number of players are registered there.
 The men's tournament, called The Brier, was first played in 1927 and is now held every year, bringing the best teams from different Canadian provinces.

 Types of curling bets

-To the end.
 Curling is one of the sports where teams play to the last to determine the winner, and in the case of a draw after the tenth end, a decisive additional end is assigned.
-Therefore, bookmakers usually offer outcomes with two options, without the possibility of a draw.
+Therefore, sportsbooks usually offer outcomes with two options, without the possibility of a draw.

-On the first end.
 A popular bet for people wanting to get a win as quickly as possible.
 The element of chance is high, and the chances of a weaker team "shoot" in a separate end are higher but winning a bet on the underdog in this offer will be lucrative.
-Bookmakers try to adapt and assign more or less fair odds on individual ends.
+Sportsbooks try to adapt and assign more or less fair odds on individual ends.

-The captain is the most important: how to make good bets on curling
+The captain is Most Important: how to make good bets on curling

 The "commander" and the main ideological mastermind of each team is the captain (skip), who determines the direction of throws and tactical ideas throughout the game.
 As a rule, in addition, skip himself performs the final two throws in each end.
 Therefore, for successful curling bets, due to the underwhelming amount rich statistical information, it is better to simplify the analysis before the competition of the two skips and rely for the most part on the history of their performances and form.